 The point is that most businesses hold some sort of data that could be lost, changed or viewed without authorisation.
 Businesses ignoring the GDPR do so at their peril.

-How can I prepare a data protection strategy?
+How can I prepare a GDPR for small businesses data protection strategy?

 The GDPR requires that larger businesses or public authorities carrying out large-scale data handling appoint a Data Protection Officer.
-While smaller business don’t have to do the same, it’s good practice to make sure data handling is a specific person’s job.
+While GDPR for small businesses doesn't demand the same, it’s good practice to make sure data handling is a specific person’s job.
 That person then has responsibility for the following:

-- Carrying out data protection impact assessments to determine what kind of personal information has been, is being or will be collected, the collection method, how it’s used, transferred and stored, why it might be shared and how it’s protected.
+- Carrying out data protection impact assessments to determine what kind of personal information has been, is being or will be collected.
+Also the collection method, how it’s used, transferred and stored, why it might be shared and how it’s protected.

 - Carrying out regular internal audits of data collection and storage processes, making amendments where necessary.